MrBossio/MrBossio/README.md

 `Python` `Django` `PostgreSQL` `Zappa` `AWS` `Lambda`
 - My projects:
 	- **[Django deployment in AWS Lambda](https://github.com/MrBossio/sigcc-back)**: Running a serverless Django project in AWS Lambda: A example project to run a Django backend using AWS Lambdas, deployed with Zappa.
+Capstone project to opt for my Informatics Engineering Degree.
+For this project I had the role of Tech Leader, main commit reviewer and DevOps, leading a group of 13 developers.

 `C` `C++` `C#`
 - My projects: